Current Scholarship in Progress

 Two interrelated projects currently guide this work:

-Identity, Narrative, and Belonging Across Culture and Time
+Identity, Narrative, and Belonging Across Culture and Time: A Reconsideration of Occupation as the Architecture of Meaning

 Re-visioning the PEOP Model for the emerging era of Artificial Intelligence